ImperialCollegeLondon/rse_further_git_course/episodes/l1-03-intermediate_concepts.md

 This is yet another good example of why making separate commits for each change is a good idea, so they can, potentially, be reversed if needed in the future with no fuss.

+> ## `reset` vs `reverse`
+>
+> Both commands let you undo things done in the past, but they both have very different
+> use cases.
+> - `reset` uses brute force, potentially with destructive consequences, to
+> make those changes and is suitable only if the work has not been shared with others
+> already.
+Use when you want to get rid of recent work you're not happy with and start
+> all over again.
+> - `reverse` is more light weight and surgical, to target specific changes and
+> creating new commits to history.
+Use when code has already been shared with others or
+> when changes are small and clearly isolated.
+{: .callout}

 ### Set aside your work safely with `stash`